Plitvice Lakes vs Krka: Which Park to Visit in Croatia? (Hint: They Are Both Amazing)

 If you plan on staying on the coast between Split and Zadar, Krka National Park is closer.
 You can get to the park in just over one hour by bus from both cities.
 I would still recommend spending the night near Krka before or after your visit to make the most of it.

-Most people do both of these as day trips and that is doable.
+Most people do both of these as day trips, and that is doable.
 I had time and preferred not to rush through it, so I chose to spend a night nearby.
 Alternatively, you can find a tour that includes the transfer to and from your base, like this Krka Day Tour from Split and Trogir.

-Accommodation near Plitvice vs. Krka
+Accommodation Near Plitvice vs. Krka

 There are many accommodation options both near Plitvice Lakes and Krka National Park.
 You can find anything from fancy hotels to budget accommodation.
 If you book a little in advance and don’t visit in the high season, you can find affordable prices too.